Reinhold Remmert

-Reinhold Remmert (22 June 1930 – 9 March 2016) was a German mathematician.
+Reinhold W. Remmert (22 June 1930 – 9 March 2016) was a German mathematician.
 Born in Osnabrück, Lower Saxony, he studied mathematics, mathematical logic and physics in Münster.
 He established and developed the theory of complex-analytic spaces in joint work with Hans Grauert.
 Until his retirement in 1995, he was a professor for complex analysis in Münster.

 Remmert wrote two books on number theory and complex analysis, which contain a huge amount of historical information together with references on important papers in the subject.